New Entries At Bottom

 - HITS: A "Hit" is whenever a Web Browser has to request a URL from a Web Server in order to render a Web Page...
 NOTE: Web Page Source Codes require 1 Hit initially for the overall Domain File and 1 more Hit for EVERY URL in the Source Code...
 A Page Source Code could containg SEVERAL URL's, since Images, Remote Style Sheets, Remote Scripts Etc. all have their own URL...

-- PAGEVIEWS: A Pageview is the number of times that a Web Page is viewed in it's entirety by each unique visitor to the Page... it is a MORE ACCURATE assessment of the traffic that a Page is receiving than Hits are...
+- PAGEVIEWS: A Pageview is the number of times that a Web Page is viewed in it's entirety by each unique visitor to the Page... (within a specified period of time) it is a MORE ACCURATE assessment of the traffic that a Page is receiving than Hits are...